PILOT: A Promptable Interleaved Layout-aware OCR Transformer: Experiments and Results

-To assess VISTA$_{ft}$ on more complex documents, we evaluate its performance on the MAURDOR dataset.
-MAURDOR consists of 10,000 annotated document images; in this work, we use the second evaluation campaign version of the dataset, which comprises 8,129 heterogeneous documents in three languages (French, English, and Arabic) and classified into five categories (C1: forms, C2: commercial documents, C3: private manuscript correspondences, C4: private or professional correspondences, C5: others such as diagrams or drawings).
+Beyond public benchmarks, we also evaluate PILOT on the MAURDOR benchmark~\cite{brunessaux2014maurdor}, a large-scale document analysis dataset collected for evaluating automatic processing of administrative and correspondence documents.
+We use the subset from the second evaluation campaign, which contains 8{,}129 heterogeneous documents written in French, English, and Arabic.
+MAURDOR is organized into five categories reflecting real-world document variability: C1 (printed forms to be completed by hand, 12\%), C2 (commercial documents such as invoices, quotations and leaflets, 40\%), C3 (private handwritten correspondence, 25\%), C4 (typed personal or professional correspondence, 20\%), and C5 (other content such as diagrams or drawings, 3\%).
+Even within a category, documents differ substantially in layout, background clutter, writing style, and the proportion of handwritten versus printed content, making MAURDOR a challenging full-page OCR benchmark.

-We use the same dataset version as in \cite{dan}.
-However, we enriched the dataset annotations with text line-level locations, as many documents (particularly in category C3) provide text regions at the paragraph level in the original version of the dataset.
+We consider two complementary evaluation settings.
+First, following common practice in handwritten document recognition, we focus on categories C3 and C4, for which reading order can be reliably inferred from layout.
+Category C3 contains visually diverse handwritten letters and manuscripts, while C4 corresponds to more regular typed or mixed correspondence.
+As in the public benchmarks, evaluation is performed at page level.
+For C3 and C4, we report character error rate (CER), word error rate (WER), and line-level detection F1 computed with \textsc{DetEval}.
+Table~\ref{tab:maurdor_c3c4} summarizes these results.
+Table~\ref{tab:maurdor_c3c4} summarizes these results.

-We fine-tuned VISTA-OCR on the training documents from (C3 \& C4) categories, with a batch size of 3 during 10 epochs.
-The results are presented in Table~\ref{tab:maurdor_c3_c4} and Table~\ref{tab:maurdor_c3_c4_combined}.
+On the more challenging C3 subset, \textbf{PILOT} substantially outperforms DAN, reducing CER from $8.62$ to $5.86$ and WER from $18.94$ to $11.94$, while also achieving a detection F1 of $84.38$.
+This result is consistent with the stronger variability of C3 pages, which often contain less regular handwriting, noisier page scans, and more diverse layouts than standard correspondence benchmarks.
+On C4, which is visually more regular and closer to structured correspondence, the gap between systems narrows: DAN attains the lowest CER ($8.02$), whereas \textbf{PILOT} achieves a slightly lower WER ($14.11$ vs.\ $14.57$) together with a high detection F1 of $80.91$.
+Overall, these results suggest that PILOT is particularly advantageous when transcription and localization must remain robust under stronger document heterogeneity.

-Our results demonstrate that VISTA$_{ft}$ outperforms DAN (at word level metric) when evaluated separately on each category.
-Combining both categories leads to an increased CER of the DAN while VISTA$_{ft}$ maintains the same level of performance.
-The better performance of VISTA$_{ft}$ can be explained as follows: 1- while DAN uses a character level tokenizer VISTA$_{ft}$ uses a subword tokenizer 2- the pre-training phase of VISTA with different types of documents may provide a more robust VISTA$_{ft}$ compared to DAN.
+We next extend the analysis beyond C3/C4 and evaluate on a broader subset of MAURDOR covering all categories (C1–C5), restricted to pages containing French/English content.
+In this setting, we report page-level CER and METEOR and, when box predictions are available, line-level \textsc{DetEval} F1 on the same pages.
+Table~\ref{tab:maurdor_full} reports these results and confirms that the trends observed on C3/C4 remain consistent under a broader and more heterogeneous evaluation.